-Ever since we had a kid start real school, snacks have become a top three planning item for House Macheesmo.
+Ever since we have had two kids in school, snacks have become a top three planning item for the Crunch Time House.
 I like snacks like these No Bake Energy Balls with Dates that not only work as after-school snacks, but also I can add them to a lunch box!

 Many versions of energy balls like this have shredded coconut in them as a binder, but I thought they were way too sweet so I added crackers instead.
 The crackers work great as a binder and are easy to crush and mix-in even without a food processor!

-These energy balls can be made almost as an after-thought and keep great in the fridge for a week or so.
+These energy bites can be made almost as an after-thought and keep great in the fridge for a week or so for healthy snacking.

 What Ingredients to Use in Energy Balls?